 Digestive physiology encompasses the processes of digestion and nutrient absorption in the gastrointestinal tract.
 From the breakdown of food in the mouth to the absorption of nutrients in the small intestine, digestive physiology ensures the extraction of energy and essential components for the body's metabolic processes.

 Endocrine physiology investigates the endocrine glands, such as the pituitary, thyroid, and adrenal glands, and their secretions of hormones.
 Hormones act as chemical messengers that regulate diverse physiological processes, including metabolism, growth, stress responses, and reproductive functions.
-The works in concert with the nervous system to maintain homeostasis.
+The endocrine system works in concert with the nervous system to maintain homeostasis.

 Reproductive physiology examines the mechanisms underlying reproduction, from the development of gametes (sperm and eggs) to the processes of fertilization, embryonic development, and childbirth.
 Hormones, including those produced by the gonads (testes and ovaries), play key roles in regulating reproductive functions.